ttamayo/Autotitrator/Thermometer/README.md

 # Thermometer

-This folder contains in `test.py` that obtains the signal ofturns on and off a peristaltic pump contolled by a power relay.
+This folder contains in `test.py` that obtains the signal of a themperature/pHprobe.

 ## Materials: